Sougol/P4-exercise/exercises/forwarding/README.md

 The P4 program that will be compiled and installed on the switches is specified in [forwarding.p4](./forwarding.p4).
-We have looked at different components of this program in the lectures: how to define the headers, defining parsers, control blocks and deparsers.
+We have looked at different components of this program in the lectures: how to define the headers, defining parsers, control blocks, and deparsers.

 Spend some time to study this program and these components.
 We will extend this program in the next exercise ([filter](../filter)) with more functionality.

-Note taht our P4 program will be written for the V1Model architecture implemented on P4.org's bmv2 software switch.
+Note that our P4 program will be written for the V1Model architecture implemented on P4.org's bmv2 software switch.
 The architecture file for the V1Model can be found at: /usr/local/share/p4c/p4include/v1model.p4.
-This file desribes the interfaces of the P4 programmable elements in the architecture, the supported externs, as well as the architecture's standard metadata fields.
+This file describes the interfaces of the P4 programmable elements in the architecture, the supported externs, as well as the architecture's standard metadata fields.

+# The Switch:  Implement L3 forwarding
+The forwarding.p4 file contains a skeleton P4 program with key pieces of logic replaced by TODO comments.
+Your implementation should follow the structure given in this file---replace each TODO with logic implementing the missing piece.

+A complete forwarding.p4 will contain the following components:

+Header type definitions for Ethernet (ethernet_t) and IPv4 (ipv4_t).
+TODO: Parsers for Ethernet and IPv4 that populate ethernet_t and ipv4_t fields.
+An action to drop a packet, using mark_to_drop().
+TODO: An action (called ipv4_forward) that:
+Sets the egress port for the next hop.
+Updates the ethernet destination address with the address of the next hop.
+Updates the ethernet source address with the address of the switch.
+Decrements the TTL.
+TODO: A control that:
+Defines a table that will read an IPv4 destination address, and invoke either drop or ipv4_forward.
+An apply block that applies the table.
+TODO: A deparser that selects the order in which fields are inserted into the outgoing packet.
+A package instantiation supplied with the parser, control, and deparser.
+In general, a package also requires instances of checksum verification and recomputation controls.
+These are not necessary for this tutorial and are replaced with instantiations of empty controls.

 ## The Controller